-SEA Objective cumulative effect and n nt of effect (con effects, significa nagnitude of the e three time perio nce of the effect in Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) ? ? ?
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) ? ? ?
 This Policy is not over and above the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with Policy Ensure construction noise and disruption is kept to a minimum.